Vemma

 Vemma (/ˈviːmə/) Nutrition Company was a privately held multi-level marketing company that sold dietary supplements.
 The company was shut down in 2015 by the FTC for engaging in deceptive practices and being a pyramid scheme.

 The company, based in Tempe, Arizona, was founded in 2004 by Benson K., Lauren, and Karen Boreyko.
 In 2013, the company reported US$221 million in revenue.
 Most distributors were in their twenties.
 The company had frequently been accused of being a pyramid scheme by U.S. media, business analysts, and former distributors, and was fined by the Italian government.
-The Boreykos later formed Bodē Pro in 2017, and merged the legacy Vemma products into the new company in 2018, where they continue to be sold.
+The Boreykos later formed Bodē Pro in 2017, and merged the legacy Vemma products into the new company in 2018.
+In 2025, Bodē Pro was purchased by Swedish MLM company Zinzino.

 History

 Starting in the 1990s, the Boreyko family have been incorporating dozens of companies under the family's control sharing the same address.
 In 1994, the family founded New Vision International, a nutritional supplement company.
 The family also owns a limited liability corporation which has purchased commercial real estate, including property rented back to other Boreyko-controlled companies.
 Vemma Nutrition Company was incorporated in 2004, and by 2011, New Vision had been entirely folded into Vemma.

 Vemma sold its products through its website, and also through independent distributors (referred to internally as affiliates) who could potentially earn a share of the revenue from their own product sales as well as those from the network of distributors they build.

 In 2013, Vemma started describing itself as an affiliate marketing company, although Benson K. Boreyko has said that the compensation plan is the same.
 Vemma is a member of the U.S. Direct Selling Association.

 In April 2014, the company announced that it was modifying its compensation plan by removing sign-up fees and the $150 minimum monthly product purchase to qualify for commission, among other things.
 Boreyko stated that the changes were intended to avoid the fallout from the Federal Trade Commission that has happened to other multi-level marketing companies, such as Herbalife.
 An analysis by advertising watchdog group Truth in Advertising has described this as a red herring, as the company has never required sign-up fees.
 The group's report also says that minimum monthly purchases are still required for full eligibility, which Boreyko has said is false.

 In August 2015, the U.S. Federal Trade Commission filed a lawsuit against Vemma, accusing the company of operating an illegal pyramid scheme.
 The company was placed under an injunction which restricts certain marketing activity and compensation methods, and a monitor was appointed by the court to assure compliance with these restrictions.
 In December 2016, Vemma reached a $238 million settlement with the FTC, which also banned the company, its CEO, and top distributors from recruitment-focused business ventures, deceptive income claims, and unsubstantiated health claims.